Nonstop

 Avalanche Safety Training 1 is the first recreational training course offered by the CAA and covers topics such as avalanche formation, snow stability tests, safe travel in the backcountry, and search and rescue techniques.
 It is a pre-requisite for the CAA Operations 1 course.

-Non Urban Emergency Care content is designed specifically for dealing with ski and outdoor adventure sport injuries and illnesses.
+Non Urban Emergency Care / Occupational First Aid content is designed specifically for dealing with ski and outdoor adventure sport injuries and illnesses.
 It will not only be accepted for patrol work but also any other outdoor guiding jobs.
 Skills gained include advanced first aid, CPR and AED defibrillator training.

 Accommodation +

-We have rented a house in downtown Fernie specifically for participants on the patrol courses.
-You'll be living like local - except our team are on hand whenever you need us!
+We have rented a house in downtown Fernie specifically for participants on the patrol course.
+You'll be living like a local - except our team are on hand whenever you need us!
+There are space for 4 people in the house - in single rooms.
+We have also set aside 1 twin bedroom at the Red Tree Lodge.

 Hot Tub +